call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 when you see their splitting system letting you split your resources across multiple servers.
 BloomHost also has a really good reputation with really fast support.
 Again, I absolutely vouch for BloomHost.

-[RetroNode](https://retronode.net/minecraft-hosting/) : As much as I love BirdFlop and BloomHost, I gotta simp for RetroNode.
-Where else will you find Ryzen 5 3600's for
-$1 per GB, i9-10900K's for $2 per GB, and Ryzen 9 5950X's for $2.25 per GB?
-They have absolutely amazing support too, really fast response times and really helpful - willing to tell you anything you need to know.
-I cannot recommend RetroNode enough.
+[RetroNode](https://retronode.net/minecraft-hosting/) : RetroNode is a semi-new host from what I can tell that has gotten on top of the game immediately.
+They offer the following Minecraft hosting plans: Ryzen 5 3600's for $1 per GB, i9-10900K's for $2 per GB, and Ryzen 9 5950X's for $2.25 per GB.
+Best of all?
+They have absolutely amazing support, really fast response times and really helpful - willing to tell you absolutely anything you need to know.
+I absolutely vouch for RetroNode, just a bit worried it will become the new SlothHost - a great deal that gets abandoned over night.
+Just in general be careful with any host you use, take backups and prepare for the worst.